isb-cgc/readthedocs/docs/source/sections/BigQuery/ISBCGC-BQ-Projects.rst

 isb-cgc-bq Data Set and Table Organization
 ------------------------------------------

-Each Program has two data sets.
+Each Program has two data sets, one containing the most current data that ISB-CGC has, and one containing versioned tables, which serves as an archive of previously released tables.
+See below for more details.

 .. list-table::
    :header-rows: 1